-The Kathleen Ethel Welch Outstanding Article Award is presented biennially in odd-numbered years for work in the field of composition and rhetoric to recognize outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
-The award carries a $100.00 honorarium and will be presented biannually at the Wednesday evening meeting of the Coalition at the Conference on College Composition and Communication.
+The Kathleen Ethel Welch Outstanding Article Award is presented biennially in odd years for work in the field of composition and rhetoric to recognize outstanding scholarship and research in the areas of feminist pedagogy, practice, history, and theory.
+The award carries a $200.00 honorarium and is presented at the Wednesday evening meeting of the Coalition at the Conference on College Composition and Communication.

-An eligible work must have been published in the two years previous to the year of the award.
-(For example, a work eligible for the 2017 award will have been published in calendar year 2015 or 2016.)
+An eligible work must have been published in the two years prior to the year of the award.
+(For example, a work eligible for the 2019 award will have been published in calendar year 2017 or 2018.)
 Single or multiple authored articles are eligible.
 We welcome nominations from authors, editors, publishers, or readers.
 To be eligible for the award, a nominee must be a member of the Coalition at the time of nomination.

 - Is the work relevant to and may it be situated within the broadly defined fields of feminist research in Composition and Rhetoric?